 Kerriann Dear BSc, BSocWk (Hons)

-Kerriann has worked in the field of industrial social work since 1999 and has been a Board member and CEO of the Queensland Working Women's Service Inc. since 2003.
+Kerriann has worked in the field of industrial social work since 1999.
 She has overseen the development and operations at a number of industrial advisory programs for vulnerable people including Working Women Queensland, Young Workers Advisory Service and Domestic Violence Work Aware.

 Ian is General President and CEO of the Queensland Police Union, a position he has held since 2009.
 He has been involved with the Queensland Police Union and as a union official since 1997.
 Ian is also a Director of the Queensland Police Credit Union.